kadavilrahul/chrome_remote_desktop_and_xrdp/README.md

-# rclone_ubuntu
-Install XFCE and Chrome Remote desktop on Ubuntu using shellscript
+# Install XFCE and Chrome Remote desktop on Ubuntu using shellscript

 Description:
 1. This code installs XFCE and Chrome remote desktop